iemejia/formation-bigdata/README.md

 - What are the consequences of changing the code in each one ?
 - Compare the Hadoop counters results and explain which one is the best strategy.

-# Hadoop HDFS first steps
+# Hadoop HDFS first steps (Inside the Cloudera VM)

 We are going to run the wordcount example of the course, so we need first to add the file to the distributed file system.
 So first we must connect to the master server (ssh like in 1) and do: